Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: The Distracting Effect of Extra Masks

-\textbf{Results.} Figure~\ref{fig: locality_unmasking} shows that iterative unmasking (with 40 steps) markedly improves accuracy, recovering the performance lost due to the extra masks when using only a single decoding step.
+\textbf{Results.} Figure~\ref{fig: locality_unmasking} shows that unmasking (with 40 steps) markedly improves accuracy, recovering the performance lost due to the extra masks.
 This is especially true for the high-confidence unmasking strategy.
-This corroborates our findings in Section~\ref{subsec:repeated_tokens}: extra masks seem to act as strong distractors and removing them during the decoding process, by replacing them even potentially imperfect generations, can restore focus on relevant context.
-While effective, this approach adds latency as it requires multiple decoding passes to reduce the effect of extra masks, which might not be desirable for specific hardware-constrained applications.
+This corroborates our findings in Section~\ref{subsec:repeated_tokens}: extra masks act as strong distractors and removing them, even with imperfect generations, restores focus on relevant context.
+While effective, this approach adds latency as it requires multiple decoding passes, which might not be desirable for specific hardware-constrained applications.